 - Phi Beta Kappa honored Rosina Lozano, associate professor of history and Class of 1942 University Preceptor, in its annual awards for excellence in undergraduate teaching.

 - Students in the course “Rapping in Spanish” explored Spanish rap and hip-hop as urban poetry.

 - Professor of History Emily Thompson discusses the sonic record of the past in The New York Times.

-- Sean Wilentz, the George Henry Davis 1886 Professor of American History, received the University’s Howard T. Behrman Award for Distinguished Achievement in the Humanities.
+- Executive committee member Sean Wilentz, the George Henry Davis 1886 Professor of American History, received the University’s Howard T. Behrman Award for Distinguished Achievement in the Humanities.

 - Associate Director of American Studies Rachael DeLue, the Christopher Binyon Sarofim '86 Professor in American Art, was named a 2019-20 Old Dominion Research Professor by the Humanities Council.

-- AMS executive committee and core faculty member Aisha Beliso De-Jesús, professor of Spanish and Portuguese and American studies, was named editor-in-chief of Transforming Anthropology, the flagship journal of the Association of Black Anthropologists.
+- AMS core faculty member Aisha Beliso De-Jesús, professor of Spanish and Portuguese and American studies, was named editor-in-chief of Transforming Anthropology, the flagship journal of the Association of Black Anthropologists.

 - Samuel Vilchez Santiago ’19 (AMS, LAO) and GJ Sevillano ’19 (AMS) are among the eight 2019 recipients of the Spirit of Princeton Award.

 - AMS director Anne Cheng interviews Sally Wen Mao in BOMB magazine.